Sminnie09/ST558Project1Repo/README.md

 # JSON Packages in R

-The three major packages to read JSON data into R are `rJSON`, `RJSONIO`, and `RJSONlite`.
+The three major packages to read JSON data into R are `rJSON`, `RJSONIO`, and `JSONlite`.
 All three packages have two identical functions to convert between JSON data and `R` objects: `toJSON` and `fromJSON`.
 In addtion to these functions, `rJSON` has a function called `newJSONParser` to convert JSON objects into R objects. `RJSONIO` has an additional function called `asJSVars` to serialize R objects.
-The last package, `RJSONlite` is the one I chose to use for this vignette because it can interact with APIs, building pipelines, and streaming data.
+The last package, `JSONlite` is the one I chose to use for this vignette because it can interact with APIs, building pipelines, and streaming data.
 (<http://anotherpeak.org/blog/tech/2016/03/10/understand_json_3.html>)

 # Functions

-To get started, load the `httr` and `jsonlite` libraries.
+To get started, load the `httr` and `JSONlite` libraries.
 The `httr` library will be used to contact the NHL records ‘Franchise’ API.
 The `JSONlite` library will be used to convert JSON data to `R` objects.